Running on the Beach: You’ve Got to Try It!

-Sun, the sound of waves and a marvelous sandy beach: how can you resist going for a run on vacation?
-Jogging on the beach is perfect for challenging your body.
-But if you want your training to be effective, you should also be aware of the risks.
+Sun, the sound of waves and a marvelous sandy beach: the perfect conditions for a run on vacation!
+Running on the beach challenges your body in a different way than running on solid ground.
+If you want your training to be effective, you should be aware of the benefits and risks.

 Running on sand represents an entirely new training stimulus for your body.
 The sand is soft and gives way when you push off.
 This means that some of the elastic energy that is usually transferred to the next step is lost.
 In order to be able to run powerfully on sand, your body develops a smooth and efficient running technique with a midfoot strike and a stable push-off.

-Compared to running on pavement, jogging on the beach is much harder, but also more effective.
+Compared to running on pavement, running on the beach is much harder but also more effective.
 The muscles of your feet and legs have to work much harder than usual.
 Plus, you have to engage the stabilizing muscles of your core to compensate for the uneven surface.
 This helps your body develop a natural and very efficient running form while working your core.

 Due to the higher demands on your muscles, coordination and stability, your body tires more quickly when running on sand.
 Therefore, it is a good idea to start off with shorter workouts.
 It is better to increase the intensity of your runs and use the new conditions for sprints, intervals and speed training.
 You can also split your training into two workouts per day.
 This allows your body to recover more effectively in between.

-Jogging on sand has a long tradition in competitive sports.
+Jogging on sand has a long history in competitive sports.
 Top runners have made running on sand an integral part of their pre-race preparations.